Post2Fix/TerminAWake/README.md

 # Disable MacOS sleep

-Create an easily executable script file to disable the MacOS sleep for a time specified during execution.
+Create an executable script file to disable MacOS sleep for a user specified duration.

-This app prevents sleep on battery, while charging and when a MacBook lid is closed.
+Sleep is prevented on battery, while charging also when a MacBook lid is closed.

-# Instructions
+# Setting up the script for easy usage

-- Download 'awake' or copy and save it using a text editor (save without an extention)
+- Download 'awake' or copy and save it using a text editor (without '.sh' file extention)

 - Run ```chmod +x [path to 'awake' file]``` to make it executable

 # Running the script

-To run the script, browse to the 'awake' file and run it using the following examples:
+Browse to the 'awake' file and run it using ```./awake``` to keep prevent sleep indefinitely, or specify a duration, for example:

+- ```./awake 30``` - stay awake for 30 minutes (no suffix defaults to minutes)

-- ```./awake 90s``` - stay awake for 90 seconds
+- ```./awake 90s``` - stay awake for a minute and a half

 - ```./awake 24h``` - stay awake for 24 hours

-- ```./awake 30``` - stay awake for 30 minutes (no suffix default)

-- ```./awake``` - stay awake indefinitely
+# Future goals
+- Issues
+  - Fix sleep not reenabled (Runnning the script for 1 second (```./ awake 1s```) will always reenable sleep).
+    - If script is terminated mid run
+    - If script is not run with sudo and sleep disabling runs after password is needed again
+- Features
+  - Allow for hours, minutes and seconds to be combined (e.g. ```./awake 1h 30m 25s```)
+  - Convert to MacOS app
+    - Share downloadable executable file instead of script that needs to be setup and executed in terminal
+    - Create a basic MacOS UI based app